 Aspen Grove I is a high rise residential apartment building consisting of 168 suites, 74 outdoor parking spaces.
-Ten of which are assigned for visitors parking.

 Aspen Grove I & II are designed and built for senior living.
 The community offers amenities and resident activity programs; and is qualified under a rental supplement program with Peel Region Housing Authority.
 The Buildings were constructed in 1978.